Noktuska/maprando-plando/README.md

 You can Save/Load your custom maps under tha "Map" Menu Button.

+### Hotkeys
+* +/- to increment/decrement current spoiler step
+* F5 to manually update the Spoiler Log
+* F6 to open Spoiler Overrides for the current step

 ## How to Build
 1. Clone the repository with recursive submodules enabled
 ```sh